hachiko93/gaming4life2017/README.md

     lein run

-Finally, log in as admin:
+Finally, login as admin:

     email: clojureapp123@gmail.com
     password: admin

+Or create your own user account.

 ## About the Project